vegarsti/til/posts/gitglobalaliases.md

 I have been aliasing a bunch of git commands using regular Bash aliases, but I decided to move it to the Git config.
+This gives me all the auto complete of the spelled out Git commands!

 ```bash
 $ cat ~/.gitconfig